 Data can be qualitative (numbers) or quantitative (attributes) and easily be inaccurate depending on your data collection procedures.

-Before collecting data, I recommend isolating a business problem, defining it, and choose a metric you want to better understand.
+Before collecting data, I recommend isolating a business problem, defining it, and choosing a metric you want to better understand.
 I also recommend getting the maximum information out of a few variables as possible.
 You don’t want your prediction model to use unnecessary variables and ruin the trend you’re trying to clarify.

 Data cleaning is important to remove any possible errors and delete duplicate entries.
 If you use the Obviously AI platform, we make sure your data is squeaky clean before it predicts an outcome.